-- (a) If there should be a death in the employee's immediate or chosen family, the employee shall be entitled to bereavement leave of up to three (3) working days.
-An employee may make written request to the Employer to extend their bereavement leave without pay. - (b) For clarity, immediate family shall include the employee's: spouse, father, mother, son, daughter, brother, sister, grandparent, grandparent-in-law, grandson, granddaughter, mother-in-law, father-in-law, brother-in-law, sisterin-law, stepmother, and stepfather.
+- (a) If there should be a death in the employee's immediate or chosen family, the employee shall be entitled to be entitled to be entitled to the employee of up to three (3) working days.
+An employee may make written request to the Employer to extend their be reavement leave without pay. - (b) For clarity, immediate family shall include the employee's: spouse, father, mother, son, daughter, brother, sister, grandparent, grandparent-in-law, grandson, granddaughter, mother-in-law, father-in-law, brother-in-law, sister-in-law, stepmother, and stepfather.
 Chosen family shall include any person with whom an employee had a familial-like relationship.